leon4rd/test/README.md

-## I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+## Whenever the cashier at the grocery store asks my dad if he would like the milk in a bag he replies, ‘No, just leave it in the carton!’